 Assault is described in Penal Code Section 240 as an action that may impose physical harm or unwanted touching on someone else.
 While, on the other hand, pursuant to Penal Code 242 battery is the actual infliction of force or violence on someone else.

-Assault Actual Physical Contact Not Necessary
+Actual Physical Contact is Not Necessary for Assault

 Defenses to California Criminal Battery Charge